JMU in Argentina

 This program is targeted towards sophomores through seniors, but first-year students who meet the language requirement have also enjoyed the JMU in Argentina program.

 Beyond one's initial training in the Spanish language and GPA, we are looking for students who want to seize the opportunity to live and study in one of the world's greatest cities for 2 months.

 Applicants must have a GPA minimum of 2.0

-Prerequisite: SPAN 232 (or equivalent course) prior to the start of the program.
+Prerequisite: SPAN 232 (or equivalent course such as SPAN 212) prior to the start of the program.

 This list serves as an application preview.
 To apply, students will need to complete the following: